0xMM0X/wicsme2020-writeups/README.md

 *****************************************************************************************************************************************************************
 </br>
 <h2 align="center">FM01</h2>
-It was a wierd file i used file to idintfy it but it showed Data file </br>
+It was a weird file i used file to idintfy it but it showed Data file </br>

 ![1](https://user-images.githubusercontent.com/33530187/99196983-7a2ad000-275d-11eb-80bf-e3c125484c95.png)
 </br>